Apollo 12: Third stage trajectory

 After LM separation, the third stage of the Saturn V, the S-IVB, was intended to fly into solar orbit.
-The S-IVB auxiliary propulsion system was fired, with the intent that the Moon's gravity slingshot the stage into solar orbit.
+The S-IVB auxiliary propulsion system was fired, with the intent that the Moon's gravity would slingshot the stage into solar orbit.
 Due to an error, the S-IVB flew past the Moon at too high an altitude to achieve Earth escape velocity.
 It remained in a semi-stable Earth orbit until it finally escaped Earth orbit in 1971, but briefly returned to Earth orbit 31 years later.
 It was discovered by amateur astronomer Bill Yeung who gave it the temporary designation J002E3 before it was determined to be an artificial object.
 Again in solar orbit as of 2021, it may again be captured by Earth's gravity, but not at least until the 2040s.
 The S-IVBs used on later lunar missions were deliberately crashed into the Moon to create seismic events that would register on the seismometers left on the Moon and provide data about the Moon's structure.